MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useArticlesScroll/README.md

 ## Internal Behavior

 1. **References**:
-    - **`virtuosoListRef`**: A reference to the Virtuoso list handle for managing the scroll behavior of a list view.
+    - **`listRef`**: A reference to the Virtuoso list handle for managing the scroll behavior of a list view.
-    - **`virtuosoGridRef`**: A reference to the Virtuoso grid handle for managing the scroll behavior of a grid view.
+    - **`gridRef`**: A reference to the Virtuoso grid handle for managing the scroll behavior of a grid view.

 2. **State Management**:
     - **`useScrollStopArticleIndex`**: Retrieves the index of the article where scrolling was last stopped.